ryooan/faq/docs/4-Predictions/2-aggregating-predictions.md

 ## Visibility of the CP and MP

 When a question first opens, nobody can see the Community Prediction for a while, to avoid giving inordinate weight to the very first predictions, which may "ground" or bias later ones.
-The Metaculus Prediction is hidden until the question closes, though it may be ***peeked at using tachyons - add link***.
+The Metaculus Prediction is hidden until the question closes, though it may be [peeked at using tachyons](/faq/accounts#tachyons).